Code-Institute-Submissions/botanical-puzzle/README.md

 * To improve the user's knowledge of different wild plants of the British Isles.<br>
 * Display images of plants and informative descriptions.<br>
 * Promote an interest in the topic and provide further learning resources.<br>
+* Provide a positive user experience to associate with the topic.<br>

 ### Client Objectives
 * Wants to play a game which involves matching.<br>